I-5-6-3.New York (Redeterminations-Closed Cases; NYRD)

 Regarding cases that SSA redetermined at the initial, reconsideration or hearings level, the AC will keep in mind that:

-• The ALJ may not dismiss the case when the case was redetermined at the hearings level.
+The ALJ may not dismiss the case when the case was redetermined at the hearings level.

-• The ALJ may dismiss a request for hearing if the case was redetermined at the initial or reconsideration levels, the individual appealed the case to the hearings level, and the criteria for dismissal are present.
+The ALJ may dismiss a request for hearing if the case was redetermined at the initial or reconsideration levels, the individual appealed the case to the hearings level, and the criteria for dismissal are present.
 For more information about the dismissal criteria at the hearings level, see HALLEX I-2-4-5.

-• If the case was redetermined at another administrative level, the AC may dismiss a request for review if dismissal criteria are present.
+If the case was redetermined at another administrative level, the AC may dismiss a request for review if dismissal criteria are present.
 For dismissal criteria at the AC level, see HALLEX I-3-4-1.

-• In cases processed under this instruction, ALJs cannot automatically disregard evidence.
+In cases processed under this instruction, ALJs cannot automatically disregard evidence.
 Prior to disregarding evidence, ALJs must determine whether there is reason to believe that fraud or similar fault was involved in the provision of evidence in support of the individual's application.
-Because of the unique factual circumstances of a case, when an ALJ determines there was insufficient evidence to establish a reason to believe that fraud or similar fault was involved in the provision of evidence, all actions related to the redetermination must cease and the ALJ will issue a fully favorable decision in accordance with the instructions in subsections III.B.7.a. and III.B.7.b. above.
+Because of the unique factual circumstances of a case, when an ALJ determines there was insufficient evidence to establish a reason to believe that fraud or similar fault was involved in the provision of evidence, all actions related to the redetermination must cease and the ALJ will issue a fully favorable decision in accordance with the instructions in subsections III.B.8.a. and b. above.

-• If SSA disregarded evidence at the initial and reconsideration levels, but that evidence is dated outside the relevant timeframe(s), the ALJ should have addressed the evidence as outlined in HALLEX I-2-10-10 and I-2-10-14.
+If SSA disregarded evidence at the initial and reconsideration levels, but that evidence is dated outside the relevant timeframe(s), the ALJ should have addressed the evidence as outlined in HALLEX I-2-10-10 and I-2-10-14.
 Similarly, if another administrative level (initial, reconsideration or hearings level) makes an independent fraud or similar fault finding, the usual review procedures outlined in HALLEX I-3-10-1 apply.

-• If a new application has been filed the AC usually will not direct the ALJ that the claim(s) be consolidated because there is no “common issue” as defined in POMS DI 12045.010 (i.e., there are different issues and time periods involved in the redetermination claim and the subsequent application).
+If a new application has been filed the AC usually will not direct the ALJ that the claim(s) be consolidated because there is no “common issue” as defined in POMS DI 12045.010 (i.e., there are different issues and time periods involved in the redetermination claim and the subsequent application).
 See HALLEX I-1-3-25.

-• The ALJ will consider the claim(s) only through the date of the final and binding determination or decision on the individual's application for benefits (i.e., the original allowance date).
+The ALJ will consider the claim(s) only through the date of the final and binding determination or decision on the individual's application for benefits (i.e., the original allowance date).
 The ALJ may find a potential onset date of disability that is different than the individual's alleged onset date of disability.
 However, in all cases, the ALJ is limited in adjudicating through the date of the original allowance date.
 See SSR 18-1p and SSR 18-2p.

-• If the individual submitted evidence to the ALJ documenting an additional impairment that began after the original allowance date, the ALJ will not consider or develop the evidence of the new impairment during the redetermination.
+If the individual submitted evidence to the ALJ documenting an additional impairment that began after the original allowance date, the ALJ will not consider or develop the evidence of the new impairment during the redetermination.

-• In a redetermination case, adjudicators must apply the listings in the Listing of Impairments (20 CFR, Part 404, Subpart P, Appendix 1) that were in effect at the time of the original favorable determination or decision.
-See POMS DI 34100.000.
+In a redetermination case, adjudicators will apply the rules in 20 CFR, 404 Subpart P (20 CFR 404.1501-1599) used to determine whether an individual was disabled or blind that were in effect at the time of the original determination or decision.
+See HALLEX I-1-3-25 C.9.

-• When handling a request for review when a case was redetermined at a prior administrative level, the AC will follow the national uniformity rules regardless of when the original favorable determination or decision was issued.
-See 20 CFR 404.970-979.
+Adjudicators will follow the national uniformity rules regardless of when the original favorable determination or decision was issued.
+See 20 CFR 404.900-951 and 404.970-979.

 On February 25, 2020, SSA published a rule, “Removing Inability to Communicate in English as an Education Category” in the Federal Register (85 FR 10586) (“new rules”).
 On March 9, 2020, the agency also published SSR 20-01p.
 On June 27, 2020, the agency implemented the new rules and began applying them in all determinations and decisions.
-In processing cases redetermined under section 205(u) of the Act, adjudicators must use the education categories and grid rules that were in effect at the time the agency made the original favorable determination or decision.
+In processing cases redetermined under section 205(u) of the Act, adjudicators will use the education categories and grid rules that were in effect at the time the agency made the original favorable decision.
 See HALLEX I-5-6-15 for a copy of the prior education categories and grid rules.

 a.
 Remand